Code of Student Conduct

 3. Discrimination and Harassment.

 Any behavior, whether written, electronic, verbal or physical which creates an intimidating, hostile or offensive work, learning or living environment.
-These behaviors may include bullying, stalking, bias-motivated incidents and hate crimes.
+These behaviors may include bullying, bias-motivated incidents and hate crimes.
 This inappropriate behavior may be based on individual characteristics such as race, age, ethnicity, national origin, religion, disability, gender, sexual orientation or gender expression, veteran status, marital status or any other legally protected status.

 4. Sexual Harassment – Sexual Misconduct.